JiaoXianjun/BTLE/README.md

     37-iBeacon-AdvA-010203040506-UUID-B9407F30F5F8466EAFF925556B57FE6D-Major-0008-Minor-0009-TxPower-C5-Space-100

 37 -- channel 37 (one of BTLE Advertising channel 37 38 39)

 iBeacon -- packet format is for iBeacon.
-(Actually is ADV_IND format in Core_V4.0.pdf) AdvA -- Advertising address (MAC address) which is specified as 010203040506 (See Core_V4.0.pdf) UUID -- here we specify it as Estimote’s fixed UUID: B9407F30F5F8466EAFF925556B57FE6D Major -- major number of iBeacon format.
-(Here it is 0008) Minor -- minor number of iBeacon format.
-(Here it is 0009) Txpower -- transmit power parameter of iBeacon format (Here it is C5) Space -- How many millisecond whould be waited after this packet sent.
+(Actually is ADV_IND format in Core_V4.0.pdf)

+AdvA -- Advertising address (MAC address) which is specified as 010203040506 (See Core_V4.0.pdf)

+UUID -- here we specify it as Estimote’s fixed UUID: B9407F30F5F8466EAFF925556B57FE6D

+Major -- major number of iBeacon format.
+(Here it is 0008)

+Minor -- minor number of iBeacon format.
+(Here it is 0009)

+Txpower -- transmit power parameter of iBeacon format (Here it is C5)

+Space -- How many millisecond whould be waited after this packet sent.
 (Here it is 100ms)

 Connection establishment example: (See "Connection establishment" part of http://processors.wiki.ti.com/index.php/BLE_sniffer_guide )

-    ./btle_tx 37-ADV_IND-TxAdd-0-RxAdd-0-AdvA-90D7EBB19299-AdvData-0201050702031802180418-Space-100  37-CONNECT_REQ-TxAdd-0-RxAdd-0-InitA-001830EA965F-AdvA-90D7EBB19299-AA-60850A1B-CRCInit-A77B22-WinSize-02-WinOffset-000F-Interval-0050-Latency-0000-Timeout-07D0-ChM-1FFFFFFFFF-Hop-9-SCA-5-Space-100 9-LL_DATA-AA-60850A1B-LLID-1-NESN-0-SN-0-MD-0-DATA-X-CRCInit-A77B22-Space-100
+    ./btle_tx 37-ADV_IND-TxAdd-0-RxAdd-0-AdvA-90D7EBB19299-AdvData-0201050702031802180418-Space-1000  37-CONNECT_REQ-TxAdd-0-RxAdd-0-InitA-001830EA965F-AdvA-90D7EBB19299-AA-60850A1B-CRCInit-A77B22-WinSize-02-WinOffset-000F-Interval-0050-Latency-0000-Timeout-07D0-ChM-1FFFFFFFFF-Hop-9-SCA-5-Space-1000 9-LL_DATA-AA-60850A1B-LLID-1-NESN-0-SN-0-MD-0-DATA-X-CRCInit-A77B22-Space-1000

-    Above simualtes a Connection establishment procedure between device 1 and device 2. the 1st packet -- device 1 sends ADV_IND packet in channel 37. the 2nd packet -- After device 2 which is in scanning state receives the ADV packet, device 2 sends CONNECT_REQ packet to request connection setup with device 1.
-In this request packet, there are device 2 MAC address (InitA), target MAC address (device 1 MAC address AdvA), Access address (AA), CRC initilization
+Above simualtes a Connection establishment procedure between device 1 and device 2.

+The 1st packet -- device 1 sends ADV_IND packet in channel 37.

+The 2nd packet -- After device 2 which is in scanning state receives the ADV packet, device 2 sends CONNECT_REQ packet to request connection setup with device 1.
+In this request packet, there are device 2 MAC address (InitA), target MAC address (device 1 MAC address AdvA), Access address (AA) which will be used by device 1 in following packet sending in data channel, CRC initilization value for following device 1 sending packet, Hopping channel information (ChM and Hop) for data channel, other informations.

+The 3rd packet -- device 1 send an empty Link layer data PDU in channel 9 according to those connection request information received from device 2.
+(One "X" after field "DATA" means there is no data for this field )

+Time space between packets are 1s (1000ms).
+Tune TI's packet sniffer to channel 37, above establishment procedure will be captured.

 -------------------------------------original README of hackrf-------------------------------------

 This repository contains hardware designs and software for HackRF, a project to